Tether (USDT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Tether Historical Price

-According to the latest data gathered on Tether live price page, the current price of Tether is 0.999788USD.
-The circulating supply of Tether(USDT) is 144.34B USDT , giving it a market capitalization of $144.31B.
+According to the latest data gathered on Tether live price page, the current price of Tether is 1.0USD.
+The circulating supply of Tether(USDT) is 144.57B USDT , giving it a market capitalization of $144.57B.

 How Does Tether (USDT) Price Prediction Module Work?